Connect with us

 Summer Heat and Risks of Heat Stroke

-Holy moley it’s HOT!!
+Holy moly it’s HOT!!
 This year’s heat has been brutal, not to mention the humidity.
-In fact, we've seen 10 days at or above 90 so far this year and considering we still have the remainder of July and August to get though we may have a few more (Kevra).
+We’ve seen 10 days at or above 90 so far this year, and considering we still have the remainder of July and August to get through we may have a few more (Kevra).
 During these hot days, we should be extra aware of our bodies and what it’s trying to tell us.
-Obviously, water cures all, however you’ll have to do your part as well to keep yourself safe during these scorchers.
+Water cures all, however you’ll have to do your part as well to keep yourself safe during these scorchers.
 I’ve heard the term Heat Stroke thrown around a lot recently, but there are other heat-related illnesses to be aware of.

 Heat Rash